• Skip to primary navigation

 Cane sugar, brown sugar, or even pure maple syrup can be used instead.
 If using cane sugar or brown sugar, be sure to choose organic or read the label carefully to ensure it is vegan.

-Oat milk ~ Your favorite non-dairy milk can be subbed for the oat milk.
+Oat milk ~ Your favorite non-dairy milk can be subbed for the oat milk, like almond milk or soy milk.
 Choose an unsweetened, plain variety so it doesn’t affect the flavor of the pancakes.
 Just like oat flour, make sure to look for certified gluten free if you need.

 How to make the recipe